 École South Pointe School opened in January 2017.
 Within its first year of opening, it reached capacity by welcoming 800 students.

-In March 2018, the provincial government announced a plan to build two new schools that will serve our our South Winnipeg community.
+In March 2018, the provincial government announced a plan to build two new schools that will serve our South Winnipeg community.
 The schools will be built half-way between Kenaston and Waverley on the south side of Bison Drive.
 Learn more about the future K-8 and high school here.